Tutorial: Building Websites with Nue

 SEO and metadata

-SEO and metadata are configured in the site.yaml file.
-On the blog, we have:
+SEO and metadata settings are defined in the site.yaml file.
+Here’s a sample configuration for our blog:

 title_template: "Emma Bennet / %s"